mmalmi/mmalmi.github.io/_posts/2020-03-03-stop-eating-sugar.md

 As a rule of thumb: If you want to be healthier, don't eat stuff that your hunter-gatherer ancestors didn't have.
 It's not always easy, but it's worth it.

 Listen to what your body says **after** you eat something.
 That cheesecake probably feels like a good idea _before_ rather than _after_ eating it.
-Whereas, a good steak in your stomach gives a healthy feeling of satisfaction that lasts.
+Whereas, a good steak in your stomach gives you a healthy feeling of satisfaction that lasts.

 Don't look at "official diet recommendations", look at results.